Documentation Index

 Settings → Passwords & security → Fingerprint unlock

 If a work profile is active, a separate “Fingerprint for work” option may appear here or under the work profile settings section.
-Alternative path

 Settings → Work Profile → Fingerprints